56kcloud/Training/Docker/kickstart/chapters/alpine.md

    c317d0a9e3d2        hello-world         "/hello"                 34 seconds ago      Exited (0) 12 minutes ago                       stupefied_mcclintock
    ```

-7. What you see above is a list of all containers that you ran.
-Notice that the `STATUS` column shows that these containers exited a few minutes ago.
+1. You see above a list of all the containers that you ran.
+Notice that the `STATUS` column shows these containers exited a few minutes ago.
 You're probably wondering if there is a way to run more than just one command in a container.
 Let's try that now:

    ```
    $ docker container run -it alpine /bin/sh